Posted on June 9, 2016

 In this network, created by the Carbon Black Developer Relations team, security defenders on the front lines can make sure they get the value that they need, versus being locked into a rigid product that won’t mold itself into the larger security ecosystem.

 We are very passionate about “uniting.”
-It was a founding principle when we decided to build Carbon Black and I am confident it will be a rallying cry for the entire industry when the power of Collective Defense is realized.
+It was a founding principle when we decided to build Carbon Black and I am confident it will be a rallying cry for the entire industry when the power of Collective Defense.